"What type of confrontation was it?" Uro asked quietly, his eyes searching Lorian's face.

 [Three Minutes]

 Above them, the watchtower rocked dangerously.
-A decorative bone snapped, whistling down to shatter on the stones where, just days ago, children had played.
+The bones snapped free, whistling through the air before smashing against the sand pit below that only days ago had been the playground for laughing children.
 Yet the people kept marching in eerie unison, numb to the disaster erupting all around them.

 [Two Minutes]